 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Near Bali, Indonesia, Sumbawa Island and its volcanoes offer a fantastic variety of dives.
-From manta rays to nudibranchs, the underwater world is full of wonders...
+Near Bali, in Indonesia, the island of Sumbawa and its volcanoes offer a fantastic diversity of dives.
+From manta rays to nudibranches, the underwater world is full of wonders...

 Sumbawa is the last stop on my Indonesian journey of July 2018.
 Another island a little away from the traditional tourist routes for now.
 Located in the region known as the Lesser Sunda Islands (Nusa Tenggara), Sumbawa is very close to the well-known Bali and Lombok (in the West) and to the famous Komodo National Park (in the East).

-Of course, it was the prospect of exploring the beautiful underwater world that attracted me there... 😉 And I wasn't disappointed.
+Obviously, it's the prospect of exploring the reputedly splendid underwater world that drew me there... 😉 And I wasn't disappointed.

-I had spotted for a while the Kalimaya Dive Resort, a new diving resort opened in 2016 (and for now the only one in the area), which seemed to have everything to please me, according to the first reports found on the internet...
-I decided to go there and check it out myself!
+I had spotted for a while the Kalimaya Dive Resorta new diving hotel opened in 2016 (and for the moment the only one in the area), which seemed to have everything to please me, judging by the first reviews found on the internet...
+So I decided to go and see it myself!

-From the airport located in Bima to the Kalimaya Resort, it takes about two hours by car.
-The resort is just next to a fishing village called Poja, north of the port of Sape, the "big" local town...
-It is right there :
+From the airport in Bima to Kalimaya, it takes about two hours to drive.
+The resort is right next to a fishing village called Poja, north of the port of Sape, the "big" town in the area...
+It's there :

 A brief overview of Sumbawa

 The few tourists who stay in Sumbawa are mainly surfers.
-They go to the west coast, opposite Lombok.
-In the north-west, a little seaside tourism has also developed around the marine reserve of the islands of Moyo and Medang, in front of the Tambora volcano (the area has just been recognized "Biosphere reserve" by Unesco).
+They go rather on the west coast, opposite Lombok.
+In the northwest, a little beach tourism has also developed around the marine reserve of the islands of Moyo and Medang, opposite the volcano Tambora (the area has just been recognized "biosphere reserve" by Unesco).

-I went the opposite way, to the east coast.
-And since I dived every day, I didn't really visit the island, which is very huge.
-I did manage to make a small land incursion on the Sape side, to buy some beautiful traditional fabrics, which allowed me to see several fishing villages and the surrounding countryside as I passed.
+I went to the opposite side, on the east coast.
+And as I dived every day, I did not really visit the island, which is very vast.
+I did manage to make a small incursion on land on the side of Sape, to buy beautiful traditional fabrics, which allowed me to see in passing some fishing villages and the surrounding countryside.

 How to get to Sumbawa?
 Sumbawa is easy to reach by boat or by plane, there are flights from the airports of Bali, Lombok or Makassar.
-You then land at the airport of Bima.
-There are also crossings by ferry not too long from Lombok and Flores, as well as various "speed-boats" and cruises that stopover.
+We land at the airport of Bima.
+There are also crossings by ferry from Lombok and Flores, as well as various speed-boat services and cruises that stop over there.

-I also took advantage of the surface intervals, between two dives, to enjoy the coast.
-I have a dazzled memory of the magnificent Pink Beach, an immaculate, deserted, white-pink sand cove with intense turquoise blue waters...
+I also took advantage of the surface intervals, between two dives, to admire the coast.
+I keep a dazzling memory of the magnificent Pink Beach, a deserted cove of immaculate pink-white sand with intense turquoise waters...

-Like its neighbor Lombok, the majority of Sumbawa's population is Muslim and most people still live in fairly traditional ways in small villages.
-The main resources of the island are agriculture and livestock, fishing, mining...
+Like its neighbor Lombok, the majority of the population of Sumbawa is Muslim and most people still live in a fairly traditional way in small villages.
+The main resources of the island are agriculture and breeding, fishing, mining...

 In this season, the relief has a yellowish vegetation that contrasts with the soft green of the rice fields.
 As in Komodo and Alor, the climate here is much drier than in Bali.